nevendyulgerov/documents/ammo.md

 - 'array' - accepts non-object arrays
 - 'undefined' - accepts undefined

-`Note:` Internally, the checks for strong types rely on the type checkers methods isNum, isStr, isBool, etc. These methods are directly available from ammo.
+`Note:` Internally, the checks for strong types rely on the type checker methods isNum, isStr, isBool, etc. These methods are directly available from ammo.

 #### Inheritance in ammo.app